-The priority scholarship deadline is April 15 for high school seniors and July 1 for returning and other students.
-The scholarship application will close September 30.
+The priority scholarship deadline is available on the WCC Financial Aid website and on the WCC Scholarship application.
 Funds for scholarships are limited and students who apply after the priority deadlines are not as likely to receive a scholarship.
 You must complete a FAFSA to be eligible for WCC scholarships.
-A list scholarships usually available are below:
+A list of scholarships usually available are below: